UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 There are also state-based exchanges that provide subsidized plans.
 The ACA marketplace offers subsidies for people with incomes up to 400% of the federal poverty level.

-Medicare is a federal insurance program that provides healthcare for people over 65 and those who are disabled.
+Medicare is a federal insurance program that provides healthcare for people over 65 and disabled.
 It’s a government-funded program covering hospital care, doctor visits, and prescription drugs.

 The U.S. government provides Medicaid for poor and low-income Americans.
 It’s one of the largest health insurance programs in the United States.